The Hermitage, Denistone

-The Hermitage is a heritage-listed residence and former research institute and government office located at 1-13 Pennant Avenue, Denistone in the City of Ryde local government area of New South Wales, Australia.
+The Hermitage is a heritage-listed residence, former research institute and government office located at 1–13 Pennant Avenue, Denistone, New South Wales, a suburb of Sydney, Australia.
 It was possibly designed by architect John Bibb and built from 1838 to 1842 in the Australian colonial Victorian era style.
 It is also known as The Hermitage and Garden.
 The property is privately owned.
 It was added to the New South Wales State Heritage Register on 2 April 1999.